Skip to content

 John Witherspoon – Princeton, New Jersey

-John Witherspoon – President of College of New Jersey, 1768-1792; Delegate to the Continental Congress, 1776-1782; Twice elected to State Legislature of New Jersey, Princeton (Mercer County).
+John Witherspoon was president of the College of New Jersey from 1768 to 1792; Delegates to the Continental Congress from 1776 to 1782; and twice elected to the State Legislature of New Jersey, Princeton (Mercer County).

-John Witherspoon brought some impressive credentials and a measure of public acclaim with him when he joined the colonies in 1768, as president of the College of New Jersey (now Princeton).
-Witherspoon was a very active member of congress, serving on more than a hundred committees through his tenure and debating frequently on the floor. n November, 1776, he shut down and then evacuated the College of New Jersey at the approach of British forces.
-The British occupied the area and did much damage to the college, nearly destroyed it.
+John Witherspoon brought some impressive credentials and a measure of public acclaim with him when he joined the colonies in 1768 as president of the College of New Jersey (now Princeton).
+Witherspoon was a very active member of Congress, serving on more than a hundred committees throughout his tenure and debating frequently on the floor.
+In November 1776, he shut down and then evacuated the College of New Jersey at the approach of British forces.
+The British occupied the area and did much damage to the college, nearly destroying it.
 Following the war, Witherspoon devoted his life to rebuilding the College.

 Five NJ Signers of the Declaration of Independence - Mr Local History